GEO & AI Search

 What Evolves (The 40%)

 Some skills don't transfer directly—they need to evolve.
 These aren't losses; they're adaptations.
+Think of them as refinements to tactics you already understand.

 Keyword Strategy → Question Mapping